BendingSpoons/katana-swift/README.md

 }
 ```

-The `Store` stores your entire app state and it is responsible for dispatching the actions
+The `Store` contains and manages your entire app state and it is responsible for dispatching the actions and updating the state

 ```swift
 let store = Store<CounterState>()